Dishie2498/gsoc/_posts/2023-06-21-optimization.md

 ### Following is the comparison in computation times between tensor and vmap implementation
 ![comparison graph](../assets/images/vmap.png)

+- Here the blue line represents the computation time for the vmapped implementation while the red line represents the tensor version.
+- The first graph has varying number of n_samples on the x axis and the second graph has n_variables as the changing parameters.
+- The constant time taken for computation by the vammped implementation even with a large increase i size of input data is a result of its **ust-In-Time (JIT) compilation** and **parallel computing**.

 ### Following PRs implement vmap in calculating o-information
 - [Pull request #6](https://github.com/brainets/hoi/pull/6)